Lamatic/migration-tools/README.md

-# n8n to Lamatic Migration Tool
+# N8N to Lamatic Serverless Migration Tool

-A production-ready migration tool that converts n8n workflows to Lamatic format with intelligent node mapping, dependency analysis, and seamless user experience.
+A production-ready migration tool that converts N8N workflows to Lamatic format with intelligent node mapping, dependency analysis, and seamless user experience.

 ## 🚀 Features